Written by Nadia

-It needs to warm us on our commute to and from work, as we walk around Sydney’s Vivid Light Show or when we’re brave and eat our meal outdoors.
+It needs to warm us on our commute to and from work, or when we’re braving the cold outdoors.
 It should be flattering but also accommodate all the layers we’re going to pile beneath it.

 We know you’re busy (hustle, hustle, hustle ladies) and this is why we’ve gone to the effort of swiping through all the styles out there to put together our ultimate guide of things you need to consider when buying a winter coat.

 If it looks great but you have no room in the shoulders or arms, it’s an instant no. Tightness in these areas is a big red flag.
 When shopping for winter coats, always make sure you have plenty of room around the upper body.
 When trying on winter coats, it helps to come prepared with a few different layers to throw on underneath whilst in the changing room, or just go for a bigger size than you would normally.

 Don’t be fooled by the acrylics dressed as wool.
 Make sure you read each and every label very carefully.
 Even if the sign says ‘Wool’, always double check the label.
 Not only will this help when washing (or dry cleaning) your new coat but also so you can avoid unnecessary sweating with nasty acrylics.
 Materials like polyester are bad heat retainers so don’t be fooled by designer names or high price points, they can be just as guilty of user cheaper materials.